Marseille, France

 When we asked people living in Marseille what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Marseille is vibrant and culturally rich.
 The city offers a unique blend of old and new, with historic neighborhoods sitting alongside modern developments.
 The Mediterranean climate is a big draw, offering warm summers and mild winters.
 Expats and digital nomads often find the cost of living in Marseille to be reasonable compared to other major European cities.
 The city offers a variety of accommodation options, from modern apartments in the city center to charming houses in the surrounding countryside.
 The food scene in Marseille is diverse and delicious, with a strong emphasis on seafood due to its coastal location.
 The city is also known for its vibrant nightlife, with a wide range of bars, clubs, and live music venues to choose from.
 Marseille is a multicultural city, and while French is the official language, many people speak English, making it easier for expats and digital nomads to settle in.
 The city also has a good public transportation system, making it easy to get around.
 The city offers a range of coworking spaces for digital nomads, and the internet connectivity is generally good.
 There are also plenty of cafes and public spaces with free Wi-Fi.
 Marseille is also home to a number of international schools, making it a good choice for expats with children.
 The healthcare system in France is excellent, and expats are eligible for the same healthcare benefits as French citizens.
 Despite its many advantages, life in Marseille can also be challenging for expats and digital nomads.
 The pace of life is slower than in many other major cities, and the bureaucracy can be frustrating.
-However, most expats and digital nomads find that the benefits of living in Marseille far outweigh these challenges," said one expat in Marseille.
+However, most expats and digital nomads find that the benefits of living in Marseille far outweigh these challenges," wrote a member in Marseille.

 What do expats in Marseille appreciate most about the local culture?